botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

   form.attachEvent('onsubmit', searchFrm);
 }
 {% endhighlight %}
 That's all there is.
-Once you push your changes to GitHub, the posts will be indexed by Elaticsearch and these can then be searched.
+Once you push your changes to GitHub, the posts will be indexed by Elasticsearch and these can then be searched.
 The code for the Jekyll Frontend can be found [here](https://github.com/botleg/elasticsearch-jekyll/tree/gh-pages).

 ##TL;DR
 The working demo for this article is hosted [here](http://elastic.jekyll.botleg.com/) and the code for this can be found [here](https://github.com/botleg/elasticsearch-jekyll/).
-We can create an Elaticsearch endpoint using [appbase.io](https://appbase.io/).
+We can create an Elasticsearch endpoint using [appbase.io](https://appbase.io/).
 Then we need a web API backend to handle Webhooks.
-From Webhooks, we can get the information about file changes in Jekyll repository which can then used to index these posts with Elaticsearch.
-Once these are indexed, we can use AJAX requests to Elaticsearch and show search results by injecting it into webpage.
-And that's one way to implement Elaticsearch in a Jekyll Blog.
+From Webhooks, we can get the information about file changes in Jekyll repository which can then used to index these posts with Elasticsearch.
+Once these are indexed, we can use AJAX requests to Elasticsearch and show search results by injecting it into webpage.
+And that's one way to implement Elasticsearch in a Jekyll Blog.